-Jaxson is the co-founder and Executive Director of Young Diplomats of Canada, a national non-partisan, non-profit organization that engages the country's top young professionals in global governance summits.
-He most recently was an Associate at Prospect Madison, a cross-sector leadership advisory firm aimed at enhancing collaboration across the business, government and non-profit sectors to address society’s most pressing issues.
+Jaxson Khan is Director of Business Development at Prospect Madison, a a technology company that enables individuals to pursue broad and socially impactful careers with clients including Stanford University, Community Foundations of Canada, and General Electric.
+He is also co-founder and Executive Director of Young Diplomats of Canada, a national non-partisan, non-profit organization engaging young leaders with global summits of the G20, World Bank & IMF, and UN.
 Jaxson was named one of Canada’s Top 20 Under 20 young leaders, and is an advisor to Venture for Canada and a Global Shaper of the World Economic Forum.

 Previously, Jaxson worked as a project coordinator in business planning operations with Microsoft and co-chaired a corporate social responsibility board with AstraZeneca Canada.
-He assisted in the operations and research of international projects with TakingITGlobal and in digital media for the Living Arts Centre.
 In public education, he served as chief student representative to the Ontario Ministry of Education, co-founded Student Voice Initiative, and was a 3M National Student Fellow.
-Jaxson represented Canada at the United Nations Headquarters and the Global Forum on Youth Policies in Azerbaijan, served on delegations to Nunavut & Rwanda, and coordinated Canadian youth delegations to the World Bank and International Monetary Fund in Washington, DC.
+Jaxson represented Canada at the United Nations Headquarters and the Global Forum on Youth Policies in Azerbaijan, served on delegations to Nunavut & Rwanda, and coordinated Canadian young professionals delegations to Washington, D.C., Paris, Geneva, Istanbul, Sydney, and Lima.

 In 2014, our team at TEDxEdmonton had the pleasure of seeing one of Canada's most outstanding emerging leaders, Jaxson Khan, speak to a crowd of over 400 people.
 One of the youngest speakers in our event's history, Jaxson delivered, speaking with poise and passion, showing us why our country's future is in good hands.
 Emerson Csorba, Chair